izgzhen/iris-coq/README.txt

   Coq

-  We have tested the development using Coq v.
-8.4pl4 on Linux and Mac machines with 8GB RAM.
-The entire compilation took around an hour.
+  We have tested the development using Coq 8.4pl4 on Linux and Mac machines.
+The entire compilation took less than an hour.

 HOW TO COMPILE